Claudio Descalzi: Career

 During his first mandate (2014-2017), Eni's financial statements reported net profits of 3.37 billion euros for the year 2017.
 In 2016, he launched Progetto Italia, a program aimed at producing zero-emission energy.
 Under his leadership, Eni opened two photovoltaic plants in Assemini and Porto Torres, both located in Sardinia, the former in August 2018 and the latter in February 2020.

 On March 18, 2017, Descalzi was confirmed as the managing director for a second term.
 In May of the same year, he announced the allocation of 21 billion euros in Italy for the next four years, with the objective of relaunching various sectors of the company.
 Since May 2018, Eni has been participating in the magnetic confinement fusion project of MIT and CFS.
 In September of the same year, Descalzi inaugurated the Gela biorefinery, an innovative plant designed for the production of biofuels.
 In November, Eni opened its first solar power plant in Pakistan.

 On April 20, 2020, Descalzi was confirmed in his position for the third consecutive time.
 On February 19, 2021, he announced Eni's commitment to achieving the decarbonization of all Company's products and processes by 2050.

 In September 2022, Descalzi met with Saudi Arabia’s Minister of Investment Khalid A. Al-Falih and signed an agreement aimed at promoting cooperation between Eni and Saudi Arabia.

-On April 12, 2023, Descalzi was confirmed by the Meloni government as head of Eni for the fourth consecutive term, a record in the history of the six-legged dog company.
+On April 12, 2023, Descalzi was confirmed by the Meloni government as head of Eni for a fourth consecutive term, setting a record in the history of the six-legged dog company.In April 2026, he was further confirmed for a fifth term.